 OCRmyPDF includes an image-oriented PDF optimizer.
 By default, the optimizer runs with safe settings with the goal of improving compression at no loss of quality.
 At higher optimization levels, lossy optimizations may be applied and tuned.
 Optimization occurs after OCR, and only if OCR succeeded.
 It does not perform other possible optimizations such as deduplicating resources, consolidating fonts, simplifying vector drawings, or anything of that nature.

-parameter.)
 The exact type of optimizations performed will vary over time, and depend on the availability of third-party tools.

 Optimizations that always occurs¶

-OCRmyPDF will automatically replace obsolete or inferior compression schemes such as RLE or LZW with superior schemes such as Deflate and converting monochrome images to CCITT G4.
-Since this is harmless it always occurs and there is no way to disable it.
+OCRmyPDF will automatically replace obsolete or inferior compression schemes such as RLE or LZW with superior schemes such as Deflate, and convert monochrome images to CCITT G4.
+Since this is lossless, it always occurs and there is no way to disable it.
 Other non-image compressed objects are compressed as well.

 Fast web view¶

 OCRmyPDF automatically optimizes PDFs for “fast web view” in Adobe Acrobat’s parlance, or equivalently, linearizes PDFs so that the resources they reference are presented in the order a viewer needs them for sequential display.
-This reduces the latency of viewing a PDF both online and from local storage.
-This actually slightly increases the file size.
+This reduces the latency of viewing a PDF both online and from local storage, in exchange for a slight increase in file size.